EpicPix/MinecraftNetwork/README.md

 You will require

- - Java 16 Java Development Kit
+ - Java 16 Java Development Kit (For compiling)
- - A server to host the server on (localhost would work)
+ - A server to host the server on
  - Node.js hosting

+*The hosting can be localhost for testing and another purposes, but i would recommend putting it on a host for other purposes like hosting a actual server*

 More data will be added later

+# Dependencies

+## Java

+ - Spigot (BungeeCord Module)
+ - BungeeCord (BungeeCord Module)
+ - Gson (Common Module)

+ The common module is used in CLI, BungeeCord and Bukkit modules

+ ## Node

+ To install dependencies for node you have to go to the ServerController folder and run `npm install` and that will install all dependencies for node

+ ***Todo add more things in 2 months lmao***